ICJIA/icjia-gata-next-2020/src/markdown/funding/2021-emergency-pilot.md

 - They must be currently operating a youth development, youth employment, or street intervention program that can expand quickly over the summer months.
 - Organizations that have at least two years of experience providing violence prevention, intervention, or reduction services and the capacity and ability to independently operate the program.
-- They must serve at least one R3 area within the following cities and regions: o Aurora o Bloomington o Champaign o Chicago-Northside o Chicago-Southside o Chicago-Westside o Decatur o East St. Louis o Joliet o Peoria o Rockford o Springfield o Suburban Cook County o Waukegan
+- Applicants must be serving at least one R3 area within the following cities and regions: Aurora, Bloomington, Champaign, Chicago-Northside, Chicago-Southside, Chicago-Westside, Decatur, East St. Louis, Joliet, Peoria, Rockford, Springfield, Suburban Cook County, Waukegan.

 Please refer to the [R3 zone map](https://r3.illinois.gov/eligibility) to determine if you are providing services to an R3 area.
 To find out if an address is within an R3 zone, or to get information on an R3 zone for application purposes, enter the address into the search bar (top left of R3 zone map) or zoom in (+) on the address on the map.
 Any address appearing in a color-coded, shaded area is within an R3 zone and eligible for funding.